Dynkin games with Poisson random intervention times

 The study of convertible bonds dated back to Brennan and Schwartz \cite{brennan1977convertible} and Ingersoll \cite{ingersoll1977contingent}.
 However, it was Sirbu et al \cite{si2004perpetual} who first analyzed the optimal strategy of perpetual convertible bonds (see also Sirbu and Shreve \cite{si2006} for the finite horizon counterpart).
 They reduced the problem from a Dynkin game to an optimal stopping problem, and discussed when call precedes conversion and vice versa.
 Several more realistic features of convertible bonds have been taken into account since then.
 For example, Bielecki et al \cite{bielecki2008arbitrage} considered the problem of the decomposition of a convertible bond into bond component and option component.
 Crepey and Rahal \cite{crepey2011pricing} studied the convertible bond with call protection, which is typically path dependent.
 Chen et al \cite{chen2013nonzero} considered the tax benefit and bankruptcy cost for convertible bonds.
 For a complete literature review, we refer to the aforementioned papers with references therein.

 The paper is organized as follows.
 Section 2 contains the problem formulation and main result, with its proof provided in section 3.
 In section 4, we establish a connection with standard Dynkin games.
-In section 5, we apply the results to the convertible bonds in a Markovian setting, and derive the explicit optimal stopping strategies and the corresponding free boundaries under various situations.
-Section 6 carries out an asymptotic analysis of the game values and the free boundaries when the Poisson intensity goes to infinity.
+Section 5 is about replication of the constrained Dynkin game.
+In section 6, we apply the constrained Dynkin game to study the convertible bonds in a Markovian setting, and derive the explicit optimal stopping strategies and the corresponding free boundaries under various situations.
+Section 7 carries out an asymptotic analysis of the game values and the free boundaries when the Poisson intensity goes to infinity.